-Students enrolled in online courses will be required to participate in a minimum of one (1) proctored assignment and/or one (1) virtual event to support student identification verification.
+Students enrolled in online courses will be required to complete identity verification.
 Please refer to your Instructor Information Sheet for information regarding this requirement.

 CLASSROOM ETIQUETTE:

 As a matter of courtesy to other students and your professor, please turn off cell phones and other communication/entertainment devices before class begins.
 If you are monitoring for an emergency, please notify your professor prior to class and switch cell phone ringers to vibrate.